 Businesses build stronger consumer relationships and improve sales by engaging customers across multiple channels and even in-person interactions.

 For example, a clothing company might send an email about a sale, a text reminder, and a social media-targeted ad.
-This strategy keeps the brand top of mind and encourages purchasing.
+This strategy keeps the brand at the forefront of the mind and encourages purchasing.

 Many businesses implement AI-driven omnichannel marketing automation to further enhance the effectiveness of this process.
 This allows businesses to send the right message to the right person at the right time.